-In our second lesson, we have been exploring the challenges of reconstructing the past from fragments of archaeological evidence.
+In this week’s lessons, we have been exploring the challenges of reconstructing the past from fragments of archaeological evidence.
 We looked at some of the striking reconstructions of the palace at Knossos which Sir Arthur Evans undertook; these have been a big part of what has made visiting and viewing the ancient site so alluring and exciting.
 We discussed how some of the cultural assumptions Arthur Evans made heavily influenced his work when rebuilding the palace.

 A famous example of this is the fresco called the “Prince of the Lilies”, which actually seems to have been incorrectly constructed from fragments to fit with Evans’ imagination of what the Minoan Civilisation might have been like.
 You can read more about the controversy of the Prince of the Lilies mural here.